mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

 ## Create an outgoing webhook

-Suppose you want to write an external application, which executes software tests after someone posts a message starting with the word `#build` in the `town-square` channel.
+Suppose you want to write an external application, which executes software test-suite when someone posts a message starting with the word `#build` in the `town-square` channel.
+You can solve these types of use cases using Outgoing Webhooks.
+Webhooks are a mechanism for real-time communication between two applications.
+They allow one application to send automated HTTP requests to another application when a specific event or trigger occurs.
+The application receiving the webhook can then process the payload data and take appropriate actions based on the received information.

-You can follow these general guidelines to set up a Mattermost outgoing webhook for your application.
+This documentation provides step-by-step guidelines for setting up an outgoing webhook for your application in Mattermost.

 1. First, go to **Product menu > Integrations > Outgoing Webhook**.
 If you don't have the **Integrations** option available, outgoing webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Integration Management** or ask your System Admin to do so.
 2. Select **Add Outgoing Webhook** and add name and description for the webhook.
 The description can be up to 500 characters.